Cold-Rain/VKR/README.md

 ```

 Prefer passing the Model Studio key through `DASHSCOPE_API_KEY`.
 A local secret
-file can be supplied via `--api-key-file`, but it must not be included in the
+file can be supplied via `--api-key-file`.
-submitted archive.